There’s no silly questions

 Absolutely!
 We have great mechanics on-site taking care of our rental fleet and customer bikes, and they can help sort out your ride.

 Pop in for a quick fix, or come and chat to the team if it’s more major and they’ll book you in if needed.

 Aside from the obvious bike, helmet and sensible shoes, bring a drink bottle or hydration pack, snacks, sunblock, and extra layers – you never know what the weather is going to do out in the hills!

 You should also know that we are single-use plastic-free, so you’ll need to bring your own drink bottle, or purchase a re-usable one at Base 334 for $12.

 There are water stations and tools around the park – all marked on our trail map.

-Currently you need to make your own way to Bike Glendhu.
-Either car, taxi (if you are renting bikes) or if you have your own bike and are hard core, you can ride the 17km around the Millennium Trail to the park.
+Currently, you need to make your own way to Bike Glendhu.
+If you have your own bike and are hardcore, you can ride the 17km around the Millennium Trail to the park.
 Alternatively, give Wānaka Bike Tours a buzz!
 They run a return shuttle from Wānaka.

 The trails at Bike Glendhu are for bikers only, but Glendhu Bay and Wānaka are full of amazing walking trails.
 Find out more here.

 Glendhu Station (the land that Bike Glendhu is built on) rents out their epic homestead.
 Big enough for two families and a two minute pedal to the Bike Glendhu Base building?
 Sounds good to me!
 Book here.